cosmos72/gomacro/README.md

 * an interactive tool to make science more productive and more fun.
-  If you use compiled Go with scientific libraries (physics, bioinformatics, statistics...) you can import the same libraries from gomacro REPL (requires Go 1.8+ and Linux), call them interactively, inspect the results, feed them to other functions/libraries, all in a single session.
+  If you use compiled Go with scientific libraries (physics, bioinformatics, statistics...) you can import the same libraries from gomacro REPL (immediate on Go 1.8+ and Linux, requires restarting on other platforms, see [Importing packages](#importing-packages) below), call them interactively, inspect the results, feed them to other functions/libraries, all in a single session.
   The imported libraries will be **compiled**, not interpreted,